ramantayal12/HelloJavaDesigns/README.md

 b.
 If you just want to find out the home directory of your most recent version of Java, omit the version.
 > $ /usr/libexec/java_home

+## 3. Optional

+1. Optional.of() vs Optional.ofNullable()
+Your question is based on assumption that the code which may throw NullPointerException is worse than the code which may not.
+This assumption is wrong.
+If you expect that your foobar is never null due to the program logic, it's much better to use Optional.of(foobar) as you will see a NullPointerException which will indicate that your program has a bug.
+If you use Optional.ofNullable(foobar) and the foobar happens to be null due to the bug, then your program will silently continue working incorrectly, which may be a bigger disaster.
+This way an error may occur much later and it would be much harder to understand at which point it went wrong.